cinar/indicator/README.md

 The strategies are where the results from one or more indicators gets combined to produce a recommended action.

+**The information provided on this project is strictly for informational purposes and is not to be construed as advice or solicitation to buy or sell any security.**

 The stragies operates on an [Asset](https://pkg.go.dev/github.com/cinar/indicator#Asset) with the following members.

 ```golang